seandenigris/Pharo-Preferences/repository/DeNigrisPreferences-Core.package/DpSyncSharedCaches.class/README.md

-Actually syncs the either Repository folder, not just the shared cache.
+Actually syncs the entire Repository folder, not just the shared cache; as well as the Reference folder.

+self new
+	shouldPush: true;
+	shouldPull: true;
+	execute.